jwadhams/json-logic-js/README.md

 ## Installation

-The best way to install this library is via [Bower](http://bower.io/):
+To parse JsonLogic rules in a JavaScript frontend, install this library is via [Bower](http://bower.io/):

 ```bash
 bower install --save json-logic-js